 For dialling in a fresh bottle of resin from scratch, start with someone else’s tested profile and tweak from there using a calibration tool like the Cones of Calibration.
 The calibration tools article covers that workflow when you are ready for it.

-Internal links: How to Set Up a Slicer and Find Files for Resin Miniatures covers the first-install workflow in the context of the full course.
 Resin Printer Calibration Tools covers dialling in a resin profile once the slicer is installed.
+Support Settings for Resin Miniatures is where to go once you are ready to add your own supports rather than relying on pre-supported files.
 For the full context on why settings matter and what the printing process looks like end to end, the resin printing for miniatures cornerstone is the place to start.